-Program Coordinator: Dr. Brian Pope 279-5883 bpope@ccqa.edu
+Dr. Brian Pope 912-279-5883

 The Bachelor of Science with a Major in Psychology is designed for students who want to make a difference in the lives of others.
-This major offers students a uniquely innovative choice of curricula aimed at addressing 21st Century changes in demography, privations, and technology.
+These major offers students a uniquely innovative choice of curricula aimed at addressing 21st Century changes in demography, privations, and technology.
 It offers student-centered instruction and advising by nationally and internationally recognized faculty, with a strong emphasis on research.
 Contemporary psychology is both a scientific and applied field of study with interdisciplinary roots that provides a strong liberal arts background and pathways to numerous careers.